Assumptionists: Assumption Oblate Sisters

-The Oblates of the Assumption (O.A.) were founded in May 1865 in Rochebelle du Vigan (Gard) by Fr. d'Alzon and Marie Correnson, known in religion as Mother Emmanuel-Marie de la Compassion (1842–1900), as the women's branch of the Augustinians of the Assumption.
+The Oblates of the Assumption (O.A.) were founded in May 1865 in Rochebelle du Vigan (Gard) by d'Alzon and Marie Correnson, known in religion as Mother Emmanuel-Marie de la Compassion (1842–1900), as the women's branch of the Augustinians of the Assumption.
 From a middle class Nîmes family, Correnson was born in Paris on July 28, 1842.
-Fr. d'Alzon chose her to be the first superior general.
+D'Alzon chose her to be the first superior general.
 The congregation focused on Christian unity.

 Little Sisters of the Assumption

-Little Sisters of the Assumption L.S.A. were founded in Paris (Seine) in July 1865 by Fr.
-Etienne Pernet, A.A.
-(1824–1899) and Sr. Antoinette Fage, known in the convent as Mother Marie de Jésus (1824–1883).
+Little Sisters of the Assumption L.S.A. were founded in Paris (Seine) in July 1865 by Etienne Pernet (1824–1899) and Antoinette Fage, known in the convent as Mother Marie de Jésus (1824–1883).
 The congregation, from its foundation, has been dedicated to the home care of the sick poor.
 They were first recognized in 1875 by Cardinal Guibert, the Archbishop of Paris, and by Rome in 1897 and 1901.
 The Sisters of Charity of the Assumption (S.C.A.) were founded as a result of a split with the Little Sisters of the Assumption in Italy in 1993.
 They are associated with the Comunione e Liberazione Movement.

 The Orantes of the Assumption

 The Orantes of the Assumption (Or.
-A.) were founded by Fr.
-François, Picard, A.A.
-(1831–1903) and Isabelle de Clermont-Tonnerre, known in religion as Mother Isabelle of Gethsemani.
+A.) were founded by François Picard (1831–1903) and Isabelle de Clermont-Tonnerre, known in religion as Mother Isabelle of Gethsemani.
 It has remained a modest-sized congregation.
-In 1941 it incorporated the Sacramentine Sisters of Marseille, founded in 1639 by Fr.
-Antoine Le Quien, O.P.
+In 1941 it incorporated the Sacramentine Sisters of Marseille, founded in 1639 by Antoine Le Quien.

-In a booklet, entitled, "Origins of the Religious Families of the Assumption," Fr.
-Pierre Touveneraud, A.A.
-(1926–1979), former general archivist of the congregation, summarized in 1972 the common patrimony of the six original branches of the Assumption which, while fully respecting their particular vocations, their autonomous governing structures, and their apostolic works, bears witness to their common history strengthened by spiritual friendship, apostolic support, and fraternal collaboration.
+In a booklet, entitled, "Origins of the Religious Families of the Assumption," Pierre Touveneraud (1926–1979), former general archivist of the congregation, summarized in 1972 the common patrimony of the six original branches of the Assumption which, while fully respecting their particular vocations, their autonomous governing structures, and their apostolic works, bears witness to their common history strengthened by spiritual friendship, apostolic support, and fraternal collaboration.
 Some of the traits they share are: an Augustinian spirituality, Christocentrism (special emphasis on the mystical Incarnation and the Kingdom of God), love of the Church and the centrality of the Eucharist, love of Mary, strong common life, common prayer, the role of study.
 He also points out some of the difficulties, tensions, trials and misunderstandings that occurred over the years among the various members of the Family.

 There are other aspects as well which they share: the similarities of their rules of life, a missionary commitment, an insistence on certain human virtues (openness, simplicity, warmth), a balance of the three constitutive elements of religious life (prayer, community, and apostolate), emphasis on co-responsibility in governance, collaboration with the laity, and the importance of belonging to an international family.